 Onboard new starters on your products through effective product knowledge induction.
 The better new starters understand your products and services, the sooner they are able to contribute to your business.

-Cindy has started her new job and is immediately enrolled in an onboarding course on Lesson Desk.
-After a week of onboarding, Cindy understands every product in the company’s catalogue and she knows that she can start selling to customers with confidence.
+Craig has started his new job and is immediately enrolled in an onboarding course on Lesson Desk.
+After a week of onboarding, Craig understands every product in the company’s catalogue and he knows that he can start selling to customers with confidence.

 Lesson Desk’s Head Office admin portal provides you with the tools required to create onboarding lessons and courses.
 New starters are effectively inducted on your products and services, enabling them to hit the ground running from day one.